Status of this Document

 1. Introduction

-The Entity Metadata Management API is intended to establish a pattern that supports sharing changes to entities and their metadata curated by entity metadata providers with the community of entity metadata consumers (e.g. libraries, museums, galleries, archives).
+The Entity Metadata Management API is intended to establish a consistent pattern that supports Entity Metadata Providers sharing changes to curated entities and their metadata with the community of Entity Metadata Consumers (e.g. libraries, museums, archives).
 Use of a consistent pattern allows for the creation of software tools for producing and consuming changes in entity metadata.

 This specification is based on the Activity Streams 2.0 specification.
 It defines a usage pattern and minor extensions specific to entity metadata management.